beckysoll/Statamic-Neighbors/README.md

 # statamic-neighbors
 A statamic 2.0 tag pair to turn those replicator and bard sets into friendly neighbors.
+Hidey ho!

 Copy `Neighbors` folder into `/site/addons/`.